hsuwanying/hsuwanying/README.md

 <br>
 🧘🏻‍♀️ **Pilates**: help me to stay focus and train my core at the same time
 <br>
-👩🏻‍🎨 **Texture art**: Currenlty learning the basis painting skills, looking forward to create a master picese to decorete my living room
+👩🏻‍🎨 **Texture art**: currenlty learning the basis painting skills, i'd like to create a giant painting to decorete my living room

 ### 👩🏻‍💻 I’m currently learning